Reaching Retirement: Now What?

 Facing a shortfall

 What if you're nearing retirement and you determine that your retirement income may not be adequate to meet your retirement expenses?
 If retirement is just around the corner, you may need to drastically change your spending and saving habits.
 Saving even a little money can really add up if you do it consistently and earn a reasonable rate of return.
-And by making permanent changes to your spending habits, you'll find that your savings will last even longer.
+And by making permanent changes to your spending habits, your savings could last even longer.
 Start by preparing a budget to see where your money is going.
 Here are some suggested ways to stretch your retirement dollars:

 - Refinance your home mortgage if interest rates have dropped since you obtained your loan, or reduce your housing expenses by moving to a less expensive home or apartment.

 - Access the equity in your home.
 Use the proceeds from a second mortgage or home equity line of credit to pay off higher-interest-rate debts, or consider a reverse mortgage.
-(Consider these strategies carefully before making any final decisions.)
+(Consider these strategies very carefully before making any final decisions.)

 - Sell one of your cars if you have two.
 When your remaining car needs to be replaced, consider buying a used one.